Lattice Points and Rational $q$-Catalan Numbers: Abstract

 \section{Abstract}

-For each pair of coprime integers $a$ and $b$ we have a {\em rational $q$-Catalan number} $\Cat(a,b)_q=\bigl[ -1.5pt \begin{smallmatrix}{a+b}\\{a}\end{smallmatrix} -1pt\bigr]_q/[a+b]_q$.
+For each pair of coprime integers $a$ and $b$ we have the {\em rational $q$-Catalan number} $\Cat(a,b)_q=\bigl[ -1.5pt \begin{smallmatrix}{a+b}\\{a}\end{smallmatrix} -1pt\bigr]_q/[a+b]_q$.
 It is known that this is a polynomial in $q$ with non-negative integer coefficients, but the nature of these coefficients is still mysterious.
-Our current understanding is based on the {\em rational shuffle conjecture} that was conjectured by Bergeron, Garsia, Leven and Xin in 2014 and proved by Mellit in 2016, based on earlier work with Carlsson.
+Our current understanding is based on the {\em rational shuffle conjecture} of Bergeron, Garsia, Leven and Xin from 2014, which was proved by Mellit in 2016, building on earlier work with Carlsson.
 This theorem realizes $\Cat(a,b)_q$ as the generating function for the statistic ``$\area-\dinv+(a-1)(b-1)/2$'' defined on rational Dyck paths.
 However, this statistic is difficult to work with and leaves some phenomena unexplained.
 For example, it does not prove the conjecture that the difference $\Cat(a,c)_q-\Cat(a,b)_q$ has non-negative coefficients whenever $\mathrm{gcd}(a,b)=\mathrm{gcd}(a,c)=1$ and $b<c$.
 The current paper proposes to look at lattice points instead of Dyck paths.
 Our idea is to fix $a$ and express everything in terms of the weight lattice $\L$ and root lattice $\R$ of type $A_{a-1}$.
-Based on ideas of Paul Johnson, we conjecture the existence of certain ``Johnson statistics" $\Jsf:\R\to\ZZ$ and we prove this conjecture for $a\leq 20$.
+Based on ideas of Paul Johnson, we conjecture the existence of certain ``Johnson statistics'' $\Jsf:\R\to\ZZ$ and we prove this conjecture for $a\leq 20$.
 We show that these statistics satisfy many remarkable properties including a $q$-analogue of Brion's theorem for simplices.